|

 but the smile on his face after he walked away with his special

 skateboard in hand was worth a million bucks.
+One of the

 most memorable incidents I recall about Kareem when he was a youngster